 That said, the 5GHz band is the sweet spot where you get both high speed and long-range, of around 150 ft (46 m).

-Dual-band: A dual-band broadcaster has two access points.
+A dual-band broadcaster has two access points.
 Conventionally, these include one 2.4GHz AP and one 5GHz AP.
-A dual-band client, similarly, has two adapters, one or each band.
+A dual-band client, similarly, has two wireless receivers, one on each band.

 Keep in mind that “dual” doesn’t mean you’ll see two hardware units.
-Instead, one physical access point (or router or adapter) that can do both bands.
+Instead, one physical access point (or router or adapter) that has two hardware components on the inside, one for each band.

-Most broadcasters (routers, access points) are now concurrent or true dual-band, meaning they can work on both bands simultaneously.
-There were once selectable dual-band broadcasters that operate on one band at a time.
+Dual-band broadcasters (routers, access points) are generally concurrent (or true) dual-band, meaning they can work on both bands simultaneously.
+There were once selectable dual-band broadcasters — supporting 802.11a and 802.11b/g standards — that operate on one band at a time.

 All receivers (adapters/clients), dual-band or not, can only connect to a broadcaster on one band at a time.